kodell80305/three-in-one-robot/README.md

 ![Screenshot 2025-03-18 105408](https://github.com/user-attachments/assets/6667d86c-5a57-4203-88a5-3525c1b6c738)

-I'll use the first to build a Dune Weaver Ombonod style robot with the radial arm the same length/gear modulus,  gear ratio of the rotational.
+I'll use the first to build a Dune Weaver https://github.com/tuanchris/dune-weaver Ombonod style robot with the radial arm the same length/gear modulus,  gear ratio of the rotational.
 It should be fully software compatible.
-I haven't yet down the rotational/radial sensors in the basic platform, but the Ombonod doesn't use these anyway.
+I haven't yet designed the rotational/radial sensors holders in the basic platform, but the Ombonod Dune Weaver. doesn't use these anyway.
 I used a 6 inch lazy susan for the "Polar Sandtable" robot and was able to fit a Hall effect radial/optical rotational sensor in, so I'll pull that design in.

 I have several projects that require a rotational platform.
 The basic design is to use an aluminum lazy susan and a large main gear with an exterior rotary motor.
 Lazy susans make a very inexpensive and stable platform.
 The design will use 3d printed gears, so the only cost in the basic platform is the stepper motor, lazy susan and filament.
 By paramaterizing